 Developed by Aptima and Arizona State University, the ASIST testbed for studying interaction between artificial social intelligence and human teams.
 It uses Microsoft Minecraft as its task environment for human subjects experiments, and supports the variety ASI and teamwork measurement agents developed by the performers above.

-The current ASIST Minecraft Testbed (“ASIST Dragon”) is designed for large-scale public data collection of human-AI interaction in teams.
+The ASIST Minecraft Testbed (“ASIST Dragon”, used for ASIST Study 4) is designed for large-scale public data collection of human-AI interaction in teams.
 It is available as an open-source project at this GitLab repository.

 It includes the following features: